andresramirezzz/LanguageHUB/README.md

 Once you have installed both programs you are ready to begin using LanguageHUB.

+The first step you need to follow is to press on file, new project and make sure you save the project in a location you know, as you will have to download some documents in the same location of the python project.

 Download the 'requirements.txt' and the 'LanguageHUB.py' files.
-Save them in a folder which would be your environment/directory.
+Save them in the same folder you have used to create the project, as previously explained.

 Then, install the requirements in your Python console/terminal.